Fulton County Texting While Driving Accident Lawyer

 Evidence that a driver was texting or using their phone prior to an accident is powerful evidence of liability in a personal injury case.
 Therefore, if a driver is facing criminal charges, the charges do not prove negligence but can be used as powerful evidence.
 The injured person may be able to sue the driver and their insurance for several types of damages.
 This can include compensation for medical bills, lost wages, lost earning potential, future medical expenses, and their pain and suffering.

-A Fulton County Texting While Driving Accident Attorney Can Help
+A Fulton County Texting While Driving Accident Lawyer Can Help

 A practiced attorney has experience working with distracted driving cases.
 Distracted driving, and especially cell phone use while driving, causes thousands of injuries and deaths in Georgia every year.
 If you were injured in this type of accident, contact a Fulton County texting while driving accident lawyer today to learn more about your options.